 If you are one in 20 Caucasians who suffer from lactose intolerance, you are more likely to have nausea, gut problems, vitamin deficiencies, or osteoporosis.
 These symptoms exist because your gut cannot fully break down lactose, a type of sugar that you get from milk and dairy foods.
 Therefore, your body absorbs fewer nutrients than it needs to stay healthy.

-Depending on how severe your symptoms are, dietitians would normally advise to either limit the amount of lactose you consume each day or avoid dairy at all costs.
+Depending on how severe your symptoms are, dietitians who specialise in treating intolerance to food would normally advise to either limit the amount of lactose you consume each day or avoid dairy at all costs.
 You will also be required to make changes to your diet to prevent nutrient deficiency.

-Fortunately, there are many dairy alternatives for lactose tolerance that may help improve your quality of life and ensure your body still receives its recommended daily intake of nutrients.
+Fortunately, there are many dairy alternatives for lactose intolerance that may help improve your quality of life and ensure your body still receives its recommended daily intake of nutrients.

 1. Soy Milk

 Made from soybeans, soy milk is a great alternative to cow’s milk because it is lactose-free and contains Vitamins E and B12.
 Although it does not naturally contain calcium, some brands have found a way to fortify it with calcium and Vitamin D to keep your bones and teeth healthy.

 Read more: Dairy Free Sources of Calcium

 One cup of soy milk contains 90 calories, 7 to 9 grams of protein, 4 grams of fat, and 4 grams of carbohydrates.
 People who have lactose intolerance and vegans turn to this milk alternative because it is obviously rich in high-quality protein that’s almost at the same level as cow’s milk.